nextcloud/desktop/.github/issue_template.md

 Please use Gist (https://gist.github.com/) or a similar code paster for longer logs.

-1. Client logfile: Output of `nextcloud --logwindow` or `nextcloud --logfile log.txt` (On Windows using `cmd.exe`, you might need to first `cd` into the Nextcloud directory) (See also https://docs.nextcloud.com/desktop/2.3/troubleshooting.html#log-files)
+1. Client logfile: Output of `nextcloud --logdebug --logwindow` or `nextcloud --logdebug --logfile log.txt` (On Windows using `cmd.exe`, you might need to first `cd` into the Nextcloud directory) (See also https://docs.nextcloud.com/desktop/2.3/troubleshooting.html#log-files)